gvwilson/sensibleadventures/bookster/bookster.md

 but at least it's *something*.
 Now, who's coming?"

 It only took a minute to pick names.
-Uyves, of course, but not Vurt, not through the tunnels one leg.
+Uyves, of course, but not Vurt, not through the tunnels on one leg.
 Laeuc would come---he didn't look at Saedanne when he said it---and Gaeston and Mareille were the best archers in Starboard Town, and Armaend and Donaien as spearmen made six.
 Thomas would get them as close to the peak as he could, then